 - Safety comes first - Always keep eyes out for cars coming your way.
-The safety of the other workers on course is your second priority so it is also important to keep your friends safe.
-Your third priority is the spectator.
-Make sure spectators do not wander into an active course.
+Keep an eye on other workers at your station, you might see something that they can't.
+Be aware of spectators, and make sure they do not wander into an active course.

 - Always stand up.
-NO SITTING EVER!
-You never know when you need to fetch a cone or even run out of the way.
+You never know when you need to pick up a cone, or get out of the way of a car.

 - When you see a cone hit at your corner, RUN for it!
-DO NOT WALK.
 You have approximately 30 seconds to get to the cone(s), put them back in the box, and get back to a safe distance.

-- If you can’t get to the cone, or there are a bunch of them, DO NOT try to be a hero or risk your life!
+- If you can’t get to the cone, or there are a bunch of them, DO NOT try to be a hero!
 Have the radio worker call in and the starter can hold the next car.
 If a second car is on track then they can get a rerun if the cones are down.
-Radio in right away if you cannot get the cones.

-- If you are the red-flag holder, always keep it at the ready in your hand.
+- If you are holding the red flag, always keep it at the ready in your hand.
 Don’t roll it up.
 Keep it bunched up in your hand.
-If you are told to red flag a car, wave the flag around vigorously.
-It should unfurl itself as you do this.
-Remember, the driver is very focussed on the course and you need to make the flag stand out for him.
-You might need to step toward the course *a little* to get more attention.
-As the flagger/radio person, you should not run for cones.
-The others at the corner should be getting the cones as you radio in penalties.
+If you are hear "Red Flag" on the radio, or see something that requires cars on course to stop (stalled car, spectators/non competitor cars crossing the course, wildlife etc.) wave the flag around vigorously.
+Remember, the driver is very focused on the course and you need to make the flag stand out for them.

 - When the car stops, quickly get over to the driver and have him continue through slowly or give other directions that the safety steward radios to you.
 Remember, there may be another car still coming behind and it may not be slowed or stopped yet!

-If the car goes outside of a gate or on the wrong side of a pointer (laying down) cone, then that car is OFF COURSE and is DNF’d.
+If the car goes outside of a gate, on the wrong side of a pointer (lay-down) cone, or completes gates out of sequence, then that car is OFF COURSE and is DNF’d.
 If a car spins around, turns around, or gets outside of the “normal driving line”, yet stays inside the proper gates, does not shortcut a gate and does not go twice through a gate, it is OK (no penalty).
-Only when a gate is missed is it OFF COURSE.
-If a driver goes through the same gate twice by way of spinning out or not going through the correct gate sequence (i.e.. slalom), that is also OFF COURSE.
-If the car hits a family of cones, and some of them are pointer cones (laying down), the pointer cones do not count in the total cone count.
+Only when a gate is missed is the car OFF COURSE.